 Why Do We Need Women's Film Festivals?

-The Nevada Women's Film Festival is part of a growing consciousness raising movement happening in the movie world and our greater culture.
+For seven years now, the Nevada Women's Film Festival has been part of a growing consciousness raising movement happening in the movie world and our greater culture.
 We are witnessing a slow but steady awakening to the failures of the industry to properly represent women.

 Our programming does include films which are not directed by women, but they must feature strong female characters or subjects.
 Representation in front of the camera is important too.
-Think of the last movie you saw in the theater.
+Think of the last movie you've seen.
 With any luck, it may have featured one or two strong female leads (super heroes not required).
 But did the film pass the Bechdel Test?
 This test asks whether a work of fiction:

 1) Has at least two female characters, with names, 2) who talk to each other, 3) about something other than a man.

 Incredibly, very few films can pass this simple test!
 Most of us have grown up in a society where this imbalance is the historical norm, and we are desensitized to it.
 Here are ten examples that may surprise you.

 We believe that change begins by awareness.
-At NWFFest we come together for a lively weekend each March, Women’s History Month, to celebrate and support the fair representation of women in film.
-Prepare to be entertained, engaged and enlightened by some of the most talented and creative women in the world.
+At NWFFest we come together each year to be entertained, inspired and enlightened by some of the most talented and creative women in the world.

 Please join the conversation.
 We hope to see you there.